Import modules and initialize

 # Import individual layers

-weather = ee.Image("WORLDCLIM/V1/BIO").select(['bio01', 'bio12']).resample('bicubic')
+= ee.Image("WORLDCLIM/V1/BIO").select(['bio01', 'bio12']).resample('bicubic')

-soil = ee.Image("projects/soilgrids-isric/sand_mean").select('sand_0-5cm_mean').resample('bicubic')
+weather = ee.Image("projects/soilgrids-isric/sand_mean").select('sand_0-5cm_mean').resample('bicubic')

-landforms = ee.Image('CSP/ERGo/1_0/Global/ALOS_landforms').select('constant').resample('bicubic')
+soil = ee.Image('CSP/ERGo/1_0/Global/ALOS_landforms').select('constant').resample('bicubic')

 # Merge layers as bands

-dataset = weather.addBands(soil).addBands(landforms)
+= weather.addBands(soil).addBands(landforms) dataset

 Generate clusters